Nalu.SharpState

 Anatomy of a machine

 A machine lives in a single static partial class (for example public static partial class MyMachine) marked with [StateMachineDefinition].
-It is made of three building blocks:
+It is made of four building blocks:

 | Building block | Declared as | Role |